Do you use the 4Ps of Marketing Mix for the basis for your marketing strategy?

 - Potential product provides additional features, tangible and intangible,to delight consumers.

-92 million millennials have different buying patterns and expectations from their parents.
+Of key importance, 92 million millennials have different buying patterns and expectations from their parents.
 (Goldman Sachs) For example, Millennials seek experiences over ownership.

 BTW, as an intangible element of your offer, content marketing plays a key role.

-4Ps Of Marketing Mix: Price
+► 4Ps of the Marketing Mix: Price

 Since price influences profit margins as well as supply and demand, it’s core to your marketing strategy.
 Further products and brands may be positioned based on their price point.
 As a result price elasticity is related to place and promotion.